 Happier days: Jenny Qián Zhìyà 钱治亚, CEO of Luckin Coffee celebrates the company’s Nasdaq IPO in New York May 17, 2019.
 Reuters/Brendan McDermid

-Then this afternoon, the U.S. Senate has passed legislation which could bar some Chinese companies from U.S. stock exchanges.
-The bill was approved with unanimous consent, and requires companies to establish they are not owned or controlled by a foreign government, and to undergo an audit by the Public Company Accounting Oversight Board.
+The U.S. Senate has passed legislation which could bar some Chinese companies from U.S. stock exchanges.
+The bill was approved with unanimous consent and requires companies to establish they are not owned or controlled by a foreign government.

 Hong Kong also faces increasing competition from Shanghai.
 Last June the Shanghai Stock Exchange launched the Nasdaq-like Star Market which allows pre-profit companies in areas such as AI and cloud computing to list in China for the first time.